 A copy of the syllabus guide or further guidance concerning Unit IDEM2 can be downloaded from the 'Resources' section

-It is also vital that students have an appropriate standard of English language in order to understand and articulate the concepts contained in the syllabus.
+It is also vital that learners have an appropriate standard of English language in order to understand and articulate the concepts contained in the syllabus.

-NEBOSH recommends that students undertaking this qualification should reach a minimum standard of English equivalent to an International English Language Testing System (IELTS) score of 7.0 or higher in IELTS tests.
+NEBOSH recommends that learners undertaking this qualification should reach a minimum standard of English equivalent to an International English Language Testing System (IELTS) score of 7.0 or higher in IELTS tests.

 The factors you may wish to consider include:

 - Mode of Study – Options available include face to face, distance learning, in-company training and eLearning.
 Has one method of learning been more effective for you in the past?

 - Course Structure – If you opt for classroom training, would you prefer day or evening classes, block release or a modular course?

 - Location – Being able to study and sit your examinations locally may be an important consideration for you.
 NEBOSH examinations are taken in over 130 countries.

 - On-going support – Will the support provided during your course and in the run up to your assessments match your expectations?